khlorghaal/doot/README.md

 The Data Oriented Orthodox Template Library is an attempt to remove and wrap the insanity of modern c++, replacing it with data oriented templates and data transform functions.
 All of the STL is strictly removed from headers, this removes approximately [40-400]kLOC from most compilation units, dramatically reducing compilation times, nearer what would be expected of C.

-DOOT is potentially multipurpose, but is intended for gamedev, and is being used as the basis for the unreleased vulkan framework DOOGF
+DOOT is potentially multipurpose, but is intended for gamedev

 Warps